xcube-dev/xcube/docs/source/storeconv.md

 ## Naming Identifiers

-This section states what identifiers used by an xcube data store SHALL look like.
+This section states how identifiers of an xcube data store SHALL look like.

-In the DataStore framework, identifiers are used to denote data sources, data stores, and data accessors.
+Within the DataStore framework, identifiers are used to denote data sources, data stores, and data accessors.
-Data store, data opener, and data writer identifiers are used to register the component as extension in a package's plugin.py.
+Data store, data opener, and data writer identifiers are used to register the component as an extension in a package's plugin.py.
-Identifiers MUST be unambiguous in the scope of the data store.
+Identifiers MUST be unambiguous within the scope of the data store.
 They SHOULD be unambiguous across the entirety of data stores.

 There are no further restrictions for data source and data store identifiers.